 From the junction of ID-28/ID-22, drive east on ID-22 for 3.0 miles to [signed] Reno Cutoff Road.
 Turn left/west onto Reno Cutoff Road and drive 0.1 miles, crossing a bridge over a canal on the way.
 Immediately after crossing the bridge, turn right/east onto an unsigned 2-track jeep road.
 Follow this road for 0.4 mile to a road junction—a side road goes left to a corral that sits at the base of the east face of Peak 5928.

 On the way, go right at an unsigned road junction and cross under two sets of power lines.
 Park either at the corral or near the final road junction in a large pullout/turnaround area.
 The elevation here is 5,160 feet.
 This parking spot offers outstanding views of the southeast ridge of Peak 5928 and the south aspects of Rattlesnake Point.

 The southeast ridge is short and steep and a little loose in just a couple of places.
 Numerous interesting rock outcrops require navigating as you ascend, which makes the climb fun.
 Small wildflowers were all over the peak in May.
 Overall, it was a surprisingly fun, pretty, and fast climb.

 Northeast Ridge, Class 2

-The Northeast Ridge approach is a little more than twice as long as the Southeast Ridge.
-However, there are no rock outcrops or loose footing on this route.
+The northeast ridge approach is a little more than twice as long as the southeast ridge.
+However, there are no rocky outcrops or loose footing on this route.

 There is no summit marker, just a rocky high point.
-From the summit you’ll find good views of the Southern Lemhis, South Beaverheads and the Idaho National Laboratory.
+From the summit, you’ll have good views of the Southern Lemhis, South Beaverheads, and the Idaho National Laboratory.
 If you have the time/desire, you can use both ridges for a loop route.